aarongilly/blog/content/Pages/Tools I Use.md

     - Miter Saw
 - Project bucket - a 5-gallon bucket with [this insert](https://www.amazon.com/dp/B00A0PA2NK) and a selection of my most-used house project tools
 ## 3D Printing & Electronics
+- Bambu Labs A1 Mini
-- Bambi Labs A1 Mini with AMS
+- Bambu Labs P2S with AMS
 - Hakko FX888DX-010BY soldering station
 ## Tech
 ![[tools-phone-lineup.png]]